19hours/sg-statutes/Acts/Employment Act.md

 (a) if the period of work does not exceed half his normal hours of work, a sum at the basic rate of pay for one day’s work;

-(b) if the period of work is more than half but does not exceed his normal hours of work a sum at the basic rate of pay for two days’ work; or
+(b) if the period of work is more than half but does not exceed his normal hours of work, a sum at the basic rate of pay for 2 days’ work; or

 (c) if the period of work exceeds his normal hours of work for one day —

-(i) a sum at the basic rate of pay for two days’ work; and
+(i) a sum at the basic rate of pay for 2 days’ work; and

 (ii) a sum at the rate of not less than one and a half times his hourly basic rate of pay for each hour or part thereof that the period of work exceeds his normal hours of work for one day.